lozalojo/memapp/README.md

 ## Overview

-*memapp* is a web application created to serve as a graphical user interface for the R mem library.
+*memapp* is a web application created to serve as a graphical user interface for the R mem package.
 It was created using Shiny, a web application framework for R. This application uses the development version of the mem R library.

 ## Installation